NEW FELCO® Victorinox Grafting Knife 3.90 50

 - No lock; a strong back-spring snaps and keep the straight blade in place

 - No competition at this price point

-It just can't be beat and everyone should have one in their grafting arsenal.
+It just can't be beaten and everyone should have one in their grafting arsenal.
 If you've never used a knife before please pick up a book and read a little about it.
 My favorite is The Grafter's Handbook by R.J.
 Garner.
 A clean used copy can be had for around 4 bucks.
 I don't leave home without it.
 Next, please review this forum thread about selecting a grafting knife for beginning grafters.
 You can't buy this kind of info anywhere!

-Then watch a few YouTube videos and in no time flat you'll be a grafting pro.
+Then watch a few YouTube videos and in no time flat, you'll be a grafting pro.
 Some of the better grafting videos for fig hobbyists right now are: